syn-4ck/fafnir-sec/docs/source/usage.rst

 * Python 3.6 or later installed
 * Pip installed
-* Internet access in the machine to install ``fafnir`` module and the dependencies from Pypi.
+* Internet access in the machine to install ``fafnir-sec`` module and the dependencies from Pypi.

 .. code-block:: console